Pluralia/ghc-proposals/proposals/0000-options-local-pragma.rst

 Local work makes sense not for every warning.
 In case of misuse compiler gives some error.

-Here some warnings which proposed to add in ...
+Here some warnings which are proposed to be added in ...

 **blacklist**
  - all "batch enabling" flags like ``-W``, ``-Wall``, etc.